zeyangzhou/31257-group-/isdm-project.md

 ***
   #### Call Management System
   ![InboundCallProcess](Diagrams/usecase.png)
+ <br/> As the diagram shown above, it shows how the CMC system works which customer and relationship manager take part of the system.
+  The main stakeholders are the customer, relationship manager and CMC system.
+The CMC system will take two main processes with sub-processes, customer take four main processes and relationship manager take four main processes as well

 ### Activity Diagram
 ***
   #### Inbound Call Process
   ![InboundCallProcess](Diagrams/inBoundActivity.png)
+  <br/>As the diagram shown above, it shows the activity how the customer make a sequence call process to the relationship manager which needs the Call Management System as the platform or system to connect relationship manager.
   #### Outbound Call Process
   ![OutboundCallProcess](Diagrams/outboundActivity.png)
+  <br/>As the diagram shown above, it shows the activity how the relationship manager gets the customer's details and approach the customer to offer the holiday packages.

 ### Class Diagram
 ***
   ![InboundCallProcess](Diagrams/classDiagram.png)
+<br/>The diagram above shows the objects or stakeholders which will be included on the system (review, employee, holiday package, booking, payment, customer and call history).
+Each objects or stakeholders has their own the properties and behaviour or methods to perform into this CMC system.

 ### Collaboration Diagram
 ***
   #### Inbound Call Process
   ![InboundCallProcess](Diagrams/inboundCollaborative.png)
+  <br/>As the diagram shown above, it shows the process how the customer interacts with the relationship manager which needs to pass through some elements or processes.
   #### Outbound Call Process
   ![OutboundCallProcess](Diagrams/outboundCollaborative.png)
+ <br/> As the diagram shown above, it shows the process how the call management centre generates the customer details list and send it to the suitable relationship managers.
+At the end of the process of this diagram, it will approach the customer and offer the holiday packages to them.

 ## Business User Analysis